eclipse-edc/docs/developer/handbook.md

 A data destination is a description of where the consumer expects to find the data after the transfer completes.
-In a " provider-push" scenario this could be an object storage container, a directory on a file system, etc. In a "consumer-pull" scenario this could be an API endpoint from which the consumer wants to fetch the data.
+In a " provider-push" scenario this could be an object storage container, a directory on a file system, etc. In a "consumer-pull" scenario this would be a placeholder, that does not contain any information about the destination, as the provider "decides" on which endpoint he makes the data available.

 A data address is a schemaless object, and the provider and the consumer need to have a common understanding of the required fields.
 For example, if the provider is supposed to put the data into a file share, the `DataAddress` object